Virtual Try-On Now Available! Browse Frames to find your perfect pair.

 What is Diabetic Retinopathy?
+Exploring Symptoms & Treatments

+People with diabetes are at risk for developing diabetic retinopathy, a condition that damages the retina within the eye.
+The longer you have diabetes, the more likely the more likely you are to experience this complication.
 A healthy retina allows your vision to work properly.
 The retina is the light-sensitive structure on the inner back wall of the eye.
 When light enters your eye, an image of what's in your field of vision appears on the retina.
-The retina transmits these light signals through the optic nerve to the brain, which then translates the images into visuals your brain can understand.
+These light signals are transmitted to the brain through the optic nerve, which then translates the images into visuals your brain can understand.

 DR xray

-What Are Symptoms of Diabetic Retinopathy?
+What Are the Symptoms of Diabetic Retinopathy?

 • Your vision may appear blurry